codedmachine111/APS/index.md

 ## Business Use Cases

 #### 1. Video Transcoding
-Youtube handles more than 500 hours of video data being uploaded to it every minute.
+YouTube handles more than 500 hours of video data being uploaded to it every minute.
 The time for processing these videos will significantly impact the latency and user experience.
 Transcoding is a computationally intensive operation that is done only once while uploading the videos.
-Compression algorithms like HEVC (High Efficiency Video Coding) can be used here to compress the video into multiple formats and resolutions.
-Huffman coding algorithm can be potentially used for compressing the significant amount of metadata like video duration, title, description, tags, subtitles etc. The uploaded video can be seperated into video and audio components and algorithms like AAC (Advanced Audio Coding) can be used to convert it audio into multiple formats and bitrates.
+Compression algorithms like HEVC (High-Efficiency Video Coding) can be used here to compress the video into multiple formats and resolutions.
+Huffman coding algorithm can be potentially used for compressing a significant amount of metadata like video duration, title, description, tags, subtitles, etc. The uploaded video can be separated into video and audio components and algorithms like AAC (Advanced Audio Coding) can be used to convert audio into multiple formats and bitrates.

 **Challenges**: Handling large video data, Efficient and fast video processing.

-**Market Benefits**: Efficient data storage, Continuous playback on all devices.
+**Market Benefits**: Efficient data storage and continuous playback on all devices.

 **Design techniques and algorithms:**
 - **Huffman coding:** Greedy technique